jerryscript-project/iotjs/docs/api/IoT.js-API-Events.md

 # Class: EventEmitter

-The `events.EventEmitter` plays a role as base class for "emitters".
+The `EventEmitter` plays a role as base class for "emitters".
 User application would not directly creates an instance of `EventEmitter` since `EventEmitter` is an abstract trait which defines its behavior and grants to sub-classes.

 ### new EventEmitter()
-* Returns {events.EventEmitter}.
+* Returns {EventEmitter}.

 Returns with a new EventEmitter object.